Kotlin/kotlinx.serialization/docs/formats.md

 This is the sixth chapter of the [Kotlin Serialization Guide](serialization-guide.md).
 It goes beyond JSON, covering alternative and custom formats.
-Unlike JSON, which is stable, these are currently experimental features of Kotlin serialization.
+Unlike JSON, which is stable, these are currently experimental features of Kotlin Serialization.

 **Table of contents**